SeisComP/seiscomp/doc/base/glossary.rst

       b) A pulse of seismic energy arriving at a definite time, which passed the Earth on a specific path.
       c) Attribute of the QuakeML object Arrival, see :term:`arrival`.

-   coda phase
-      A detection of a single phase of unknown path found within the coda signal envelope, designated as tx, e.g. Px or Sx.

    P phase
       The P phase is the arrival of the direct P wave that traveled through the Earth's